 To overcome this, and achieve a lovely golden, crisp crust, we add moisture to the mix.

-That is probably the most common question asked by home cooks when making their first loaves of bread, the other two being: “What is making the crust split and bulge?
+That is probably the most common question asked by home cooks when making their first loaves of bread, it certainly was mine.
+The other I pondered were: “What is making the crust split and bulge?
 Why does the bread cook faster on one side?”

 The baking attempts that lead to these queries are also the cause of budding and enthusiastic amateurs to give up early on.